 Human breast milk is uniquely equipped to meet nutritional needs of full-term babies.
 But pre-term babies – especially those born before 35-36 weeks’ gestation – generally require that a fortifier containing calories, protein, calcium and micronutrients such as zinc and Vitamin A be added to a breast milk diet.
 This is to approximate the robust nutrition the baby would receive from the mother’s placenta if still in the womb.

 Typically, a preemie’s growth is followed very carefully, but the fortifier is only adjusted if the baby’s weight gain slows down over several days.
 Dr. Belfort is using the milk analyzer to avoid the time lag and deliver accurate, customized fortification with each feeding.

 The milk analyzer initially was developed and used in the dairy industry.
 Recently adapted for human breast milk, it is approved for use in Europe and Canada.
 In the United States, it is currently available only for research purposes.
-BWH is one of very few NICUs engaged in that research.
+The Brigham is one of very few NICUs engaged in that research.